mattvenn/zero-to-asic-www/content/contact.md

 * support via discord server
 * mostly asynchronous - do in your own time
 * weekly office hours to discuss progress and problems
-* as a group we put all the designs together and submit to the Google/Skywater shuttle
 * a PCB will be available with ASIC presoldered for you
 * a high resolution set of images of the decapped ASIC